Yoga promotes health and wellbeing in body, mind and spirit.

 - Yoga postures stretch, extend and flex the spine.

 - Muscles and joints are exercised, making them supple and stronger.

 - Postures, combined with the breath, stimulate the function of organs, digestive, endocrine and nervous systems.

-- As we move, stretch and open up the body and, by using the breath, we learn to become more aware of how we are really feeling.
+- As you move, stretch and open up the body and breathe, you learn to become more aware of how you are really feeling.

 Mental and emotional benefits

-- Breath control quietens the emotions, calms the mind and brings us back into touch with ourselves at a deeper level, a great place from which to meditate.
+- Changing your breathing can quietens the emotions, calms the mind and put you back into touch with your inner being at a deeper level, a great place from which to meditate.

-- We learn to be more present or mindful, which helps us mentally and emotionally to deal with difficult, stressful and anxious situations in our life.
+- You can learn to be more present or mindful, which helps you mentally and emotionally to deal with difficult, stressful and anxious situations in your life.

-- Better breathing encourages physical wellbeing whilst allowing us to become more self-aware and take back control of how we react to other people and situations in our life.
-Yoga helps us to manage ourselves better in difficult, anxious and stressful situations which means we can improve the quality of our lives.
+- Better breathing encourages physical wellbeing whilst allowing you to become more self-aware and take back control of how you react to other people and situations in your life.
+Yoga helps you to manage yourselves better in difficult, anxious and stressful situations which means you can improve the quality of your life.

 - If you feel grounded and calm, you are likely to feel better able to deal with the challenges and problems you encounter in daily life from a growing place of balance and harmony.